Chera Perumals of Kerala: Administration

 Jewish copper plates of Cochin (plate I, side I).

 Chola coin of king Rajendra, with legend "Uttama Chola", showing the Chera emblem (Bow, left to the Sitting Tiger).

 The medieval Chera state in Kerala featured a range of administrative organs that reflected its structure.
-The "Koyil Adhikarikal", or "Al/Ala Koyil", was the Chera royal prince appointed to individual chiefdoms, responsible for collecting regular dues — such as the attaikkol and arantai — on behalf of the Chera Perumal at Mahodayapuram.
-The managers of the four prominent Nambudiri-Brahmin temples around Kodungallur, collectively known as the "Nalu Thali", likely functioned as the Chera Perumal's permanent council or ministers.
+The "Koyil Adhikarikal", or "Al or Ala Koyil", was a Chera royal prince appointed to individual chiefdoms, responsible for collecting regular dues — such as the attaikkol and arantai — on behalf of the Chera Perumal at Mahodayapuram.
+The managers of the four prominent Nambudiri-Brahmin temples around Mahodayapuram-Kodungallur, collectively known as the "Nalu Thali", likely functioned as the Chera Perumal's permanent council or ministers.